Threat Modeling Tool update release 7.3.21108.2 - 11/08/2022

 - An Internet connection is required to receive updates to the tool as well as templates.

 Documentation and feedback

-- Documentation for the Threat Modeling Tool is located, and includes information about using the tool.
+- Documentation for the Threat Modeling Tool is located on docs.microsoft.com, and includes information about using the tool.

 Download the latest version of the Microsoft Threat Modeling Tool.